Back All Learning NotesLearning Notes

 3 min read

-The verb haver can also be used indicate that someone will do something at some point in the future.
+The verb haver can also be used to indicate that someone will do something at some point in the future.
 To use it like this, we conjugate the verb in the Present Indicative tense and add the preposition de.
-This is a rather formal way of describing a future action or intention.
+This is a common way of describing a future action or intention, often implying that the action will happen eventually or at some indefinite point in the future.

 Hei de visitar a minha avó.I shall visit my grandmother.